phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 backchannel happening shortly is higher and vice versa.
 To accommodate for this, we want the network to also take its previous internal state or outputs into account.
-We do this by modifying the above architecture to use Long-short term memory layers (LSTM) instead of feed forward layers.
+We do this by modifying the above architecture to use Long-short term memory layers (LSTM) instead of dense feed forward layers.
 LSTM neurons are recurrent, meaning they are connected to themselves in a time-delayed fashion, and they have an internal state cell which is transmitted through time and which has set and clear functions which are triggered by any combination of their inputs.
 LSTM networks are trained in similar fashion as feed forward networks, with the time-stacked layer instances unrolled into individual copies with shared parameters before applying the backpropagation algorithm.

 ## Postprocessing

 Our goal is to generate an artificial audio track containing utterances such as "uh-huh" or "yeah" at appropriate times.
 The neural neural network gives us a noisy value between 0 and 1, which we interpret as the probability of a backchannel happening at the given time.
 To generate our audio track from this output, we need to convert the noisy floating value into discrete trigger timestamps.
+We first run a low-pass filter over the network output, which removes all the higher frequencies and gives us a less noisy and more continuous output function.

+To ensure our predictor does not use any future information, the low-pass filter must be causal.
+A common low-pass filter is the gaussian blur, which folds the input function with a bell curve.
+This filter is symmetric, which in our case means it uses future information as well as past information.
+To prevent this, we cut the filter of asymmetrically for the right side (that would range in the future), with a cutoff at some multiple $c$ of the standard deviation $\sigma$.
+Then we shift the filter to the left so the last frame it uses is $\pm\SI{0}{ms}$ from the prediction target time.
+This means the latency of our prediction increases by $c\cdot\sigma\,ms$.
+If we choose $c=0$, we cut off the complete right half of the bell curve, meaning we do not need to shift the filter, which keeps the latency at 0 at the cost of accuracy of the low-pass filter.

+Another possible filter to use would be the Kalman Filter [@kalman_new_1960-1], which tries to predict the value of a function based on a noisy function masking the actual function.
+This filter has many parameters requiring tuning, so we used the described gaussian filter method.

-We first run a low-pass filter over the network output, which gives us a less noisy and more continous output function.
-Then we use a fixed trigger threshold to extract the ranges in the output where the predictor is fairly confident that a backchannel should happen.
+After this filter we use a fixed trigger threshold to extract the ranges in the output where the predictor is fairly confident that a backchannel should happen.
+We trigger exactly once for each of these ranges.

-Within these ranges we have multiple possibilities to choose the trigger anchor, which is either the same as the actual backchannel trigger, or a fixed time before it.
+We have multiple possibilities to choose the trigger anchor with in each range.

 The easiest method is to use the time of the maximum peak of every range where the value is larger than the threshold, but this requires us to wait until the value is lower than the threshold again before we can decide where the maximum is, which introduces another delay and is thus bad for live detection.

-Another possibility is to use the start of the range, but this can give us worse results because it might force the trigger to happen earlier than the time the network would give the highest rating.
+Another possibility is to use the start of the range, but this can give us worse results because it might force the trigger to happen earlier than the time the network would give the highest probability rating.

 A compromise between the best quality and immediate decision is to use the first local maximum within the thresholded range.
-Because of the low-pass filter we mostly have few local maxima which differ from the global maximum within the given range, and it's easy to decide when the local maximum was reached by simply triggering as soon as the first derivate is $<0$.
+Because of the low-pass filter we mostly have no or few local maxima which differ from the global maximum within the given range, and it's easy to decide when the local maximum was reached by simply triggering as soon as the first derivate is $<0$.

+When we have the trigger anchor, we can either immediately trigger, or delay the actual trigger by a fixed amount of time, which can be useful if we notice the prediction would happen to early otherwise.

 An example of this postprocessing procedure can be seen in @fig:postproc.